 - Umbilical cord problems also cause stillbirths.
 In a prolapsed umbilical cord, the cord comes out of the vagina before the baby, blocking the oxygen supply before the baby can breathe on its own.

 - Sometimes the foetus may grow too slowly.
-This condition, called intrauterine growth restriction or IUGR, puts the foetus at risk of dying from lack of nutrition.
+This condition, called intrauterine growth restriction (IUGR), puts the foetus at risk of dying from lack of nutrition.

-- Other causes of stillbirth include the use of street drugs (especially cocaine), severe nutritional deficiencies, infection during pregnancy, and exposure to environmental agents such as pesticides or carbon monoxide.
+Other causes of stillbirth include the use of street drugs (especially cocaine), severe nutritional deficiencies, infection during pregnancy, and exposure to environmental agents such as pesticides and carbon monoxide.